-For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as freshmen in Fall 2019 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2020.
+For the cohort of all full-time bachelor's (or equivalent) degree-seeking undergraduate students who entered your institution as first-year students in Fall 2021 (or the preceding summer term), what percentage was enrolled at your institution as of the date your institution calculates its official enrollment in Fall 2022.

-C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSIONC1-C2: Applications
+C. FIRST-TIME, FIRST-YEAR ADMISSION

+C1-C2: Applications

 C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.
+First-time, first-year students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2022.

-- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission.
+- ✓ Include early decision, early action, and students who began studies during summer in this cohort. - ✓ Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total. - ✓ If your institution collects and reports non-binary gender data, please use the "Another Gender" category. - ✓ Note that recent high school graduates and other students without prior postsecondary experience will still be considered "first-time students" for fall enrollment reporting purposes even if they enrolled in the summer prior to fall enrollment.

-FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1,248 Total first-time, first-year (freshman) women who applied 2,263 Total first-time, first-year (freshman) men who were admitted 741 Total first-time, first-year (freshman) women who were admitted 1,281 Total full-time, first-time, first-year (freshman) men who enrolled 192 Total part-time, first-time, first-year (freshman) men who enrolled 11 Total full-time, first-time, first-year (freshman) women who enrolled 206 Total part-time, first-time, first-year (freshman) women who enrolled 8
+FIRST-TIME, FIRST YEAR STUDENT APPLICANTS TOTAL Total first-time, first-year men who applied Total first-time, first-year women who applied Total first-time, first-year of another gender who applied Total first-time, first-year men who were admitted Total first-time, first-year women who were admitted Total first-time, first-year of another gender who were admitted Total full-time, first-time, first-year men who enrolled Total part-time, first-time, first-year men who enrolled Total full-time, first-time, first-year women who enrolled Total part-time, first-time, first-year women who enrolled Total full-time, first-time, first-year of another gender who enrolled Total part-time, first-time, first-year of another gender who enrolled Total first-time, first-year (degree-seeking) who applied Total first-time, first-year (degree-seeking) who were admitted Total first-time, first-year (degree-seeking) enrolled

 C2.
-Freshman wait-listed students
+First time, first-year wait-listed students

-- ✓ Students who met admission requirements but whose final admission was contingent on space availability
+- ✓ Students who met admission requirements but whose final admission was contingent on space availability)